 Oncology and Hematology News and Journal Articles

-In this Medical News Minute, developed exclusively for Cancer Network, Dr. Bobby Lazzara examines a recent report that warns of different factors associated with an increased risk of stomach cancer.
+In this Medical News Minute, developed exclusively for Cancer Network, Dr. Bobby Lazzara discusses a study that looked at the link between air pollution and the risk of various cancers.

 The journal ONCOLOGY includes a cartoon at the end of each issue.
 Here are the collected cartoons to date.